Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Introduction

 \subsection{Contributions}

-In this paper, we introduce a pathwise coordinate descent algorithm (hereafter referred to simply as \emph{coordinate descent}) for estimating parameters in $\ell_1$-regularized Huber regression.
-The method is inspired by the coordinate descent approach for penalized regression \citep{friedman2007pathwise}.
+In this paper, we introduce a pathwise exact coordinate descent algorithm (hereafter referred to simply as \emph{coordinate descent}) for estimating parameters in elastic net-regularized Huber regression.
+The method is inspired by the coordinate descent approach to penalized regression \citep{friedman2007pathwise,mazumder2011sparsenet}, which leverages a first-order optimization scheme.
+In particular, compared to the benchmark methods that rely on second-order approximations, our proposed method remains effective under ill-conditioned design matrices, such as those with correlated columns or heavy-tailed distributions.

 We establish convergence guarantees and present practical computational strategies to accelerate the algorithm.
-To the best of our knowledge, this is the first work to develop a first-order coordinate descent method for composite function minimization in which both the loss and penalty terms are nonsmooth.
-In particular, compared to the benchmark methods that rely on second-order approximations, our proposed method remains effective under ill-conditioned design matrices, such as those with correlated columns or heavy-tailed distributions.
-We illustrate the performance of our algorithm through numerical experiments that specifically consider these challenging scenarios.
+We also illustrate the performance of our algorithm through numerical experiments that specifically consider these challenging scenarios.
 Finally, we provide an R package, \texttt{rome}, designed in a similar manner as the well-known \texttt{glmnet} \citep{friedman2010regularization}, making it easy for potential users to become familiar with our package.